 9 Of The Best Red Carpet Looks At The Oscars 2019

-We were all tickled pink at the plethora of stars that sashayed down the red carpet in the evening of The Oscars—pink’s the word, and clearly the most popular colour choice as plenty of the celebrities braved it out in playfully chic ensembles.
-But make no mistake about it, there were no shortage of old fashion glamour; embellished to the hilt or paired with blinding jewelries, it was hard to pick the best from the whimsical to the uber sophisticated ensembles.
+We were all tickled pink at the plethora of stars that sashayed down the red carpet in the evening of The Oscars—pink’s the word, and clearly the most popular colour choice as plenty of celebrities braved it out in playfully chic ensembles.
+But make no mistake about it, there were no shortage of old fashion glamour; embellished to the hilt or paired with blinding jewels, it was hard to pick the best from the whimsical to the über sophisticated.
 Find out who were most unforgettable and made it to our list:

 1/9 Gemma Chan in Valentino